nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

   You should end up with something like this:
   ![]({{file name='main-view-contract-vd.png'}} ?w=350,border=true)

-The last step is to add your labels to your translations file to display them correctly in the UI.
+### Configure Labels

+When configuring a document type, a label is required.
+If you do not create a translation file, Studio uses this label as a fallback option to show your users something clearer.

+If you create a translation file for your document type labels by uploading the corresponding files in Designer's **UI** tab, they override the configuration made in the label field.

 To do so:
-1. Click on the **UI** tab (second tab on the left menu).
+1. Click on the **UI** table;
-2. Click on **Translations**.
+1. Click on **Translations**
-3. Use the default `messages.json` or create your own language.
+1. Use the default `messages.json` or create your own language;
-4. Create a new entry in the JSON file with key `label.document.type.<document type name>` and the document type name as value.
-Here it is `"label.document.type.contract":"Contract"`.
+1. Create a new entry in the JSON file with key `label.document.type.<document type name>` and the document type name as value.
+Here it is `"label.document.type.contract":"Contract"`;
+1. Save your changes.

 You now have a document type ready to be used on your Web UI interface, the last thing that you need is an icon to easily find your document type in your instance.

 ## Technical Overview